In-Progress-M-Russo/CarND-P7-Path-Planning/Path_Planning_writeup.md

 ## Path Planning
 The actual Path Planning phase starts on line 117.

-Both the Ego vehicle and the others on the road will be represented through the `Vehicle` object.
+Both the Ego vehicle and the others on the road will be represented as `Vehicle` objects.

 ### _Vehicle Class_
-The vehicle class is defined through [`vehicle.h`](./src/vehicle.h) and [`vehicle.cpp`](./src/vehicle.cpp), and is the class containing the main methods.
-It is based on the definition of a `Vehicle` object identified by some fundamental attribute, as it can be seen from the contructor:
+The vehicle class is defined through [`vehicle.h`](./src/vehicle.h) and [`vehicle.cpp`](./src/vehicle.cpp), and is the class containing the main methods for trajectory projection and selection.
+It is based on the definition of a `Vehicle` object identified by some fundamental attributes, as it can be seen from the contructor:

 ```sh
  /**